carloshdelreal/todolist/README.md

 You can find the development's live version of this project [here](https://raw.githack.com/carloshdelreal/todolist/feature/html_css_design/dist/index.html)

+You can find the final version of this project [here](https://carloshdelreal.github.io/todolist/dist/index.html)

 # License

 All the source code in the [The Odin Project](https://www.theodinproject.com/courses/javascript/lessons/todo-list) is available jointly under the MIT License and the Beerware License.